TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 for the availability of your desired key and register it at the `"extension keys" page <https://extensions.typo3.org/my-extensions/>`_ (prior login at `typo3.org <https://typo3.org/>`_ is required).

-Since this part is written for developers, it will not explain in full detail how an extension works.

 .. _AddingCE-PageTSconfig:
 .. _RegisterCE: